 The City Tech Science Fiction Collection is held in the Archives and Special Collections of the Ursula C. Schwerin Library (Library Building, L543C, New York City College of Technology, 300 Jay Street, Brooklyn, NY 11201).

 The City Tech Science Fiction Collection contains over 600-linear-feet of near-complete runs of the major science fiction magazines, and an extensive holding of science fiction anthologies, novels, and scholarship.
 Additionally, there are significant selections of fringe texts, including mystery, horror, and the supernatural.

-The approximately 600 linear feet collection is a nearly complete attempt at a

-    comprehensive collection of science fiction magazines and fiction, and includes

-    rare books and first editions.
-Notably, the collection includes a reading

-    library of texts that contains more than 80 of the most famous magazine runs in
+The City Tech Science Fiction Collection is a comprehensive collection of science fiction magazines and fiction, and includes rare books and first editions that occupies more than 600-linear feet of shelf space.
+Notably, the collection includes more than 80 of the most famous magazine runs, including:

-    the world, including, for example:

-    - Analog Science Fiction and Fact (1930-present), the longest continually

-    published sf genre magazine
+- Analog Science Fiction and Fact (1930-present), the longest continually published sf genre magazine